dacadeorg/algorand-development-101/content/algorand101_chapter_3.md

 Now let's continue with the `Identicon` component.

-### 2.2 Indenticon.jsx
+### 2.2 Identicon.jsx
-The indenticon component will be used to display a visual representation of a wallet address to identify an account's address quickly.
+The identicon component will be used to display a visual representation of a wallet address to identify an account's address quickly.

-Create a `utils` folder in the `components` directory and create a `src/components/utils/Indenticon.jsx` file with the following code:
+Create a `utils` folder in the `components` directory and create a `src/components/utils/Identicon.jsx` file with the following code:

 ```js
 import Jazzicon from "react-jazzicon";